-- 1. Eligibility Any APBA Member Club may request a sanction for an offshore event. - 2.
-Race Dates - Race date requests must be addressed to the APBA Regional Chairman.
+- 2.1 Eligibility Any APBA Member Club may request a sanction for an offshore event.
+Any unaffiliated entity, race association, or APBA Member Club may request a sanction only if the application is made through RWO, OPA or P1.
+The event under sanction must be managed by one of the three event management clubs in conjunction with the Member Club. - 2.2 Race Dates Race date requests must be addressed to the APBA Regional Chairman.
 All requests must be in writing and include date, place and conducting club.
 Clubs with returning race dates and sites will receive precedent.

-C. Site Protection:
+Site Protection:

-- 1. Under no circumstance will a sanction be granted if or when a club or promotional group actively solicits a Race Site/ Sponsor already actively engaged with another club or promotional group.
-"Actively engaged" is specifically defined as having conducted an event within the past 24 months. - 2.
-Race Site/ Sponsor exclusivity will expire 24 months after the last sanctioned event at the location unless written permission is extended to a different conducting club.
-After the 24 months has expired the Race Site/ Sponsor will be considered open to any club or promotional group. - 3.
-If a Race Site/Sponsor of an event wishes to change from one club or promotional group to another club or promotional group, FOR JUST CAUSE (including but not limited to: failure to perform as previously agreed.
-Inadequate staffing and administration, safety issues, financial malfeasance, failure to observe APBA and /or community rules and standards) the following sequence of events shall occur: - A. If the currently sanctioned club or promotional group agrees to release the site/sponsor they may do so.
+- 2.3 Under no circumstance will a sanction be granted if or when a club or promotional group actively solicits a Race Site/ Sponsor already actively engaged with another club or promotional group.
+"Actively engaged" is specifically defined as having conducted an event within the past 24 months. - 2.4 Race Site/ Sponsor exclusivity will expire 24 months after the last sanctioned event at the location unless written permission is extended to a different conducting club.
+After the 24 months has expired the Race Site/ Sponsor will be considered open to any club or promotional group. - 2.5 If a Race Site/Sponsor of an event wishes to change from one club or promotional group to another club or promotional group, FOR JUST CAUSE (including but not limited to: failure to perform as previously agreed.
+Inadequate staffing and administration, safety issues, financial malfeasance, failure to observe APBA and /or community rules and standards) the following sequence of events shall occur: - 2.5.1 If the currently sanctioned club or promotional group agrees to release the site/sponsor they may do so.
 The Commodore/President, or other authorized party from the currently sanctioned club, will inform the ORC Chairperson in writing.
-No further action will be required. - B. If the currently sanctioned club or promotional group does not agree to release said site/sponsor, a mutually acceptable agreement will be reached between ALL affected parties.
+No further action will be required.

+- 2.5.2 If the currently sanctioned club or promotional group does not agree to release said site/sponsor, a mutually acceptable agreement will be reached between ALL affected parties.
 The ORC Chairperson will moderate these proceedings.
-Since different clubs or promotional groups bring unique packages to race sites, under no circumstances will a change be made simply to reduce the cost to a race site/sponsor, since this simply devalues the product. - C. If no agreement can be reached before the sanctioning period, the ORC may vote to approve or disapprove the race.
-A special meeting may be called by the Offshore Chairman or a ballot taken by phone, mail, email, or electronically.
+Since different clubs or promotional groups bring unique packages to race sites, under no circumstances will a change be made simply to reduce the cost to a race site/sponsor, since this simply devalues the product. - 2.5.3 If no agreement can be reached before the sanctioning period, the ORC may vote to approve or disapprove the race.
+A special meeting may be called by the Offshore Chairman or a ballot taken by phone, mail, email, or electronically. - 2.5.4 If a separate club or promotional group is found to have actively solicited, met with, attempted to persuade, or in any way sought to interfere with, displace, or replace the existing site protected club or promotional group at a site, the interfering club or promotional group shall lose ALL of their site protection for all events for a period of two years, and under no circumstances will they be allowed to sanction any event at the targeted site. - 2.5.5 Any APBA member, racer, or boat owner found to have directly interfered, threatened, harassed, negotiated or in any way attempted to violate a club or promotional group's site protection either in person, by phone, or on the internet, for a given event will be immediately suspended from the APBA.